 NVIDIA DRIVE Perception

 NVIDIA DRIVE™ Perception enables robust perception of obstacles, paths, and wait conditions (such as stop signs and traffic lights) right out of the box with an extensive set of pre-processing, post-processing, and fusion processing modules.
-Together with DRIVE Networks, these form an end-to-end perception pipeline for autonomous driving that uses data from multiple sensor types (e.g. camera, radar, LIDAR).
-DRIVE Perception makes it possible for developers to innovate mapping and/or planning/control/actuation autonomous vehicle (AV) functionalities without having to first develop and validate the underlying live perception building blocks.
+Together with NVIDIA DRIVE™ Networks, these form an end-to-end perception pipeline for autonomous driving that uses data from multiple sensor types (e.g. camera, radar, LIDAR).
+DRIVE Perception makes it possible for developers to create new perception, sensor fusion, mapping and/or planning/control/actuation autonomous vehicle (AV) functionalities without having to first develop and validate the underlying perception building blocks.

 DRIVE Perception is designed for a variety of objectives:

-- Tracking detected objects (such as other vehicles, pedestrians, road markings) from frame to frame.
+- Tracking detected objects (such as other vehicles, pedestrians, road markings) from across frames

-NVIDIA DRIVE™ Networks deliver deep neural network (DNN) models for obstacles, paths, and wait conditions perception.
-DRIVE Networks modules include optimized functionality to precondition the input, run inference on a GPU or Deep Learning Accelerator (DLA), and post-process the network output for consumption by perception modules.
+At the heart of NVIDIA DRIVE™ Perception are NVIDIA DRIVE™ Networks that deliver deep neural network (DNN) models that have been trained on thousands of hours of high-quality labeled data to produce outputs for use in obstacle, path, and wait conditions perception.
+DRIVE Networks include both convolutional and recurrent neural network models.
+The DNN modules also include optimized functionality to precondition the input, run inference on a GPU or Deep Learning Accelerator (DLA), and post-process the network output for consumption by the NVIDIA DRIVE™ Perception modules.

-The NVIDIA DRIVE AV Obstacle Perception pipeline consists of interacting algorithmic modules built around core deep neural networks (DNNs), plus DNN post-processing.
+The NVIDIA DRIVE™ Perception pipeline for obstacle perception consists of interacting algorithmic modules built around NVIDIA DRIVE™ Networks DNNs, along with DNN post-processing.
 Capabilities include:

-- Obstacle detection including cars, pedestrians, and traffic lights (based on DriveNet DNN)
+- Obstacle detection and classification, including cars and pedestrians, as well as distance to object detection (based on DriveNet DNN)

 - Drivable free-space detection (based on OpenRoadNet DNN)